mpfi-dsp/Syn2Ves-User/README.md

 ## Using the Menu

+Start by opening Dragonfly.
+The menu items should appear under the heading **Synapse-Vesicle Tools**.

 ### Export MultiROI Labels as Meshes

 1) Select 1 or more MultiROIs that you'd like to fully export in the Properties tab on Dragonfly